You are browsing a version that has not yet been released. |

 Development vs Production Configuration

-Furthermore you should disable the Auto-generating Proxy Classes option in production.
+Furthermore you should have the Auto-generating Proxy Classes

 DBAL section.